ty2k/js-algorithms/README.md

 ## String: Leftpad - string-leftpad.js

 Given an input string (or thing), desired length, and padding character, returns a string left-padded by the character up to the desired length.

+## String: Reverse - string-reverse.js

+Given an input string, returns the string reverse using the array split/reverse/join method.